Battle of Bov: Aftermath

-The Danish army followed and took up the position at Dannevirke.
+The Danish army followed and took up a position at the Danevirke.
 Hedemann's planned encirclement of Krohn's army succeeded only in part, so that the Schleswig-Holsteinian main force could escape back to Rendsburg; its losses were 16% of its total strength; the Danish losses were 0.8%.
 The victory at Bov was greeted with cheers in Denmark and gave rise to great optimism regarding the Danish chances of victory in the impending war.